ILIAS-eLearning/ILIAS/templates/default/guidelines-scss-coding.md

 Lower layers MAY call the variables, functions and mixins of a dependency for their purposes and SHOULD include them with a namespace.

+A dependency MAY be called on with @forward inside the _index.scss to expose its public variables to a skin.

 Examples:
 * Bootstrap